Longmont’s Periodontics Experts

 Your mouth is made of several systems that work together to allow you to process food.
 Your gums may be the most important system, as they protect the roots of your teeth and keep dangerous bacteria from getting into your jaw, nerves, and skull.
 We all know our mouths are full of nasty bacteria that could do some serious damage if allowed past the natural barriers your body puts up, including your gums.

 Almost half of Americans over 30 are affected by periodontitis or advanced gum disease.
 This condition may be common, but it can end in lost teeth, and nobody wants that.
 The bad news is, periodontitis is sneaky.
 It starts when plaque isn’t being removed from your teeth correctly, a condition called gingivitis.
 Gingivitis is usually indicated by swollen, red, bleeding gums.
-If left to continue, the bacteria produces toxins and can infect the bones and ligaments within your jaw, leading to loose teeth.
-The good news is, there are many solutions to the issue.
+If left to continue, the bacteria produce toxins and can infect the bones and ligaments within your jaw, leading to loose teeth.
+The good news is that readily available solutions do exist!

 At Smile Designers, we know that people tend to pay the most attention to their teeth, wondering if they are aligned correctly or white enough.
-All too often, the gums get ignored.
-They are an extremely important part of your dental system, and we are here to make sure they can do their jobs with excellence.
-We offer several gum treatments at our Longmont location and would be happy to discuss any of them with you.
+All too often, the gums are ignored.
+However, they are an extremely important part of your dental system, and we are here to make sure they can do their jobs with excellence.
+We offer several gum treatments at our Longmont, Colorado location and would be happy to discuss any of them with you.

 Our Periodontic Treatment Options